JohnMurray/distributed-guide/readme.md

 The application can be build using the Makefile (not really, but soon!) and you will most certainly need to have [`pandoc`][1] installed.

+## Contributing

+I would love to take contributions on this project.
+However currently it's severely lacking in overall content so I won't be taking contributions until I'm a little more finished.

   [1]: http://pandoc.org/